HighkeyPrxneeth/Bandit/README.md

     ssh bandit4@bandit.labs.overthewire.org -p 2220

-The file is located in a folder named `inhere` which contains a lot of files going by the name `-file0X`.
+The file is located in a directory named `inhere` which contains a lot of files going by the name `-file0X`.
 If we `cat` these files, we will get random characters but one of these files contains the password.
-To find the correct file and read the password, first go into the folder.
+To find the correct file and read the password, first go into the directory.

     cd inhere